Heroin and other opioid substance addictions seem to be making a serious bid at creating the downfall of western civilization.

 This is how a body becomes physically dependent on heroin and other similar opioids.

-The end of the line in the pleasure-seeking, tolerance, dependence cycle is withdrawal.
+The end of the line in the pleasure-seeking, tolerance, dependence cycle is addiction.
 By the time a user has progressed to the final stage, they have altered the function of their brain.

 To stop using heroin incurs a long line of hideous withdrawal symptoms.
 To avoid these, the brain prompts a user to do whatever is necessary to keep the drug in the system.
 WHATEVER is necessary, up to and including theft, assault, lying.